EduardoAule/PIC18-Neopixel/README.md

     void NeoBit (int1 Bit)

-is responsible for generating the "protocol" by placing a PIC pin in high or low state according to the protocol of the WS2812B chip, in this case, the port is written directly, pin_E2 is the data pin used for the NEOPIXELS strip.
+this function is called within NeoDraw (), it is responsible for generating the "protocol" by placing a PIC pin in high or low status according to the protocol of the WS2812B chip, in this case it is written to the port directly, pin_E2 is the data pin used for the NEOPIXELS strip.

     #bit RE2 = 0xf84.2